brainglobe/brainrender/README.md

 ## Other atlases
-In addition to the atlases supported by `brainatlas-api`, you can easily create `Atlas` classes to support the visualisation of your own datasets in brainrender (see [here](Docs/custom_atlases.md) for more details).
+In addition to the atlases supported by `brainatlas-api`, you can easily create new `Atlas` classes to support the visualisation of your own datasets in `brainrender` (see [here](Docs/custom_atlases.md) for more details).
 As a way of example we provide two such classes.
 One to visualise insect brains from [insectbraindb.org]( https://insectbraindb.org/app/) and one for _C.
 Elegans_ connectome data from Daniel Witvliet's recent [preprint](https://www.biorxiv.org/content/10.1101/2020.04.30.066209v1).

 Insect brains             |  _C.
 Elegans_ connectome
 :-------------------------:|:-------------------------:
 <a href="Examples/custom_atlases/insects_brains.py" target="_blank"><img  src="Docs/Media/clean_screenshots/ibdb.png"><br>`insects_brains.py` </a>| <a href="Examples/custom_atlases/celegans_connectome.py" target="_blank"><img  src="Docs/Media/clean_screenshots/celegans.png"><br>`celegans_connectome.py` </a>

 # Getting in touch